 We're currently offering two Ethiopian single-origins, each a unique expression of what the region has to offer:

 Our second naturally-processed selection is earthier, with a lightly spiced/herbal aspect.
-Rather than fresh fruit, we found aromas and flavors of berry jam in the cup, with a velvety body carrying baking spice and lemongrass notes and Swiss chocolate aftertaste.
+Rather than fresh fruit, we found aromas and flavors of berry jam in the cup, with a velvety body featuring baking spice and lemongrass notes and Swiss chocolate aftertaste.

 This offering is unique in that it comes from a single farm in northwestern Ethiopia's Limu zone, rather than a co-op, as is the norm.
 Yidnekachew Dabessa and his brother Mesfin became large-scale coffee farmers in 2008, with years of experience as a smallholder farmer (Yidnekachew) and degrees in agricultural economics and business administration (Mesfin).
 They now employ 35 permanent and 95 seasonal workers, offering high wages and benefits while helping smallholders in the region by sharing advice and technological advancements.